otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-02-apis-express-development-tools.md

 ---

+### REST

+**Representational State Transfer (REST)** is an architectural style for designing networked applications.
+It is based on a set of principles and constraints that allow for the creation of scalable and maintainable web services.

+---

 ### HTTP Request Methods

 An **HTTP request method** is a **verb** that indicates the desired action to be performed for a given resource.
 For example, the `GET` method requests a representation of the specified resource.